TritonDataCenter/rfd/rfd/0087/README.md

 ## Overview

-Docker supports an endpoint for getting/streaming events for containers.
+Docker supports an endpoint for getting events for containers.
 As of 2017-02-06, sdc-docker does not support this endpoint.
-Recent changes to the Docker cli for Docker version 1.13.0 have increased the priority of implementing the /events endpoint at least minimally, as the cli now depends on /events to gather the exit code for the `docker run` command and users will get errors and the wrong exit code for every `docker run` with the new version until this is implemented.
+Recent changes to the Docker CLI for Docker version 1.13.0 have increased the priority of implementing the /events endpoint at least minimally.
+The CLI now depends on /events to gather the exit code for the `docker run` command.
+As a result, user of sdc-docker will get errors and the wrong exit code for every `docker run` with the new version until this is implemented.

 This document discusses what would be required to implement the minimal container components of the of /events, with extra focus on what will be